Convex-Dev/convex-web/src/main/resources/markdown/faq.md

 ## When will the Main Network go live?

-We are targeting Main Network Launch (Convex One) in the second half of 2021.
+We are targeting Main Network Launch (Convex One) in 2022.

 An important caveat: getting it right is more important than rushing a release.
 We won't launch until we are 100% sure it is ready for production use and fully secure with real-world value at stake.